Saturday, June 3, 2017

 Hey, Macarena!

 Hello all!
-It’s been awhile since I posted a bona fide, start to finish, made with my own two hands kind of quilt.
-I made this Spider Web, aka Kaleidoscope, in a fabric swap with my "Piecemakers" quilt friends.
+It’s been a while since I posted a bona fide, start to finish, made with my own two hands kind of quilt.
+I made this Spider Web, aka Kaleidoscope, in a fabric exchange with my Elmhurst "Piecemakers" quilt group.

-By the day of the swap, three banquet tables overflowed with strips of every color and hue.
-We paraded around the room to the festive rhythm of “Macarena,” snatching a strip from each table we passed.
-Between the music, laughter and fabric flying, we looked like a crazy conga line or raucous game of musical chairs.
+On the day of the swap, three banquet tables overflowed with pastel strips of every hue.
+We circled around the room to the festive rhythm of “Macarena,” snatching a strip from each table we passed.
+Between the music, laughter, and fabric flying we looked more like a drunken conga line than our usual sedate selves.
 "Hey, Macarena!"

-Some chose their strips at random while others had a particular color scheme in mind.
+Some quilters chose strips at random while others had a particular color scheme in mind.
 I selected 1930s-style colors and prints for my quilt.

-After sorting and sewing our strips into strata (6 strip sets), we used this 45 Degree Kaleidoscope Wedge Ruler to cut the eight segments required for each block.
+After sorting and sewing our strips into sets, we used this handy 45 Degree Kaleidoscope Wedge Ruler to cut the eight segments needed for each block.

-Coordinating the colors within each block was lots of fun...
+Coordinating the colors within each block was fun...

 Nothing went to waste.
-My leftover strips found their way into the scrappy border.
+Even leftover strips found their way into my scrappy border.

-I chose a 1930s-style print for the back too and bound the quilt in pink.
+I put a 1930s-style print on the back and bound the quilt in pink.

 Kaleidoscope or Spider Web